AramZS/aramzs.xyz/src/content/microblogs/2025-11-28-human-slop-article-shouldnt-be-trust-about-ai-slop.md

 [Rofl](https://tweets.aramzs.com/735600709375262721/)

+'Almost 100% of the web is published by humans in 2020' is a statement that is so incredibly wrong that it is entirely invalidating of everything else this article could say just by itself!

 Do not write about or share this study!
 Don't give these AI bullshit artists what they want.

 [Want reliable sources about AI?
 I've collected them in a context page](https://context.center/topics/generative-ai-and-chatgpt/).